microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

 For custom alerts, you might have created respective custom rectypes so you will have to update the custom rectype in the robot settings as highlighted below.
 {% include image.html url="/assets/img/bundlerConf/image1.png" description="thumbnail-1" %}
 (replace the highlighted part with your custom rectype)

+Then You will have to write your own custom robot with the above bundler configuration and rectype.